-Two years after returning to their communities, 92% of MFP participants reported being happy with the support they receive around their living setting.
+Two-years after returning to their communities, 92% of MFP participants reported being happy with the support they receive around their living setting.
 The largest numbers of persons who were dissatisfied with their support services were in the PD and Aged groups.
 At this second follow-up interview, over 96% of MFP participants stated that they were treated with respect by their service providers.
-This report on being treated with respect was found across all target groups from the 1 to 2 year follow-up interviews.
+This self-report on being treated with respect was found across all target groups from the 1 to 2-year follow-up interviews.
 When asked if their support staff listened carefully to their requests of what to do, 96% reported in the affirmative.
 However, some in the PD and DD/MI groups did indicate issues in this area.

 Nearly 78% of participants stated that they required assistance to perform their ADL behaviors.
-Survey reports indicated that supports were required across all groups.
-MFP participants needing support reported that 93% of these aid providers were paid to perform these duties.
-It was also reported that 35% of MFP participants used the opportunity to pick their support staff with those in the PD category the most likely to have exercised this option.
-For respondents that required assistance, 17 persons (4%) indicated that they went without a shower or bath when they needed one, but only 8 persons stated that this was because no one was there to help them.
-17 persons (4%) reported that they were unable to use the bathroom when needed but only 8 individuals indicated that this was due a lack of available staff assistance.
+Survey reports indicated that supports were required across all groups however, those in the DD or DD/MI groups were most likely to need this support.
+MFP participants needing support reported that 92% of these aid providers were paid to perform these duties.
+It was also reported that 37% of MFP participants used the opportunity to pick their support staff with those in the PD category the most likely to have exercised this option.
+For respondents that required assistance, 19 persons (4%) indicated that they went without a shower or bath when they needed one, but only 8 persons stated that this was because no one was there to help them.
+18 persons (4%) reported that they were unable to use the bathroom when needed but only 4 individuals indicated that this was due a lack of available staff assistance.

 After living in the community for 24 months, 87% of MO MFP respondents indicated that they were able to see friends and family when they wanted to see them.
-Nearly 93% of MFP participants reported that they were able to go to the places they needed to and 85% indicated that they were able to do this most of the time.
-This rate occurred even though 74% of these individuals needed help to go out into the community.
+92% of MFP participants reported that they were able to go to the places they needed to and 85% indicated that they were able to do this most of the time.
+This rate occurred even though 73% of these individuals needed help to go out into the community.